SpyglassMC/Spyglass/packages/vscode-extension/README.md

 ![Diagnostics example](./img/diagnostics.gif)

 ### Code completions
-The extension can compute completions as you typing commands.
+The extension can compute completions as you type commands.
 Completions will automatically show when typing certain characters.
 Alternatively you can use Ctrl + Space (or other configured hotkey) to show completions manually.
 ![Completions in an NBT tag](./img/nbt-tag-completions.gif)
 ![Completions in an NBT path](./img/nbt-path-completions.gif)
 ![Completions in a loot table file](./img/loot-table-completions.gif)